StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/docker-compose.md

 This topic provides step-by-step instructions for performing a cold backup of a stack running with Docker Compose for TheHive.

-!!! note "Prerequisite"
+{!includes/implications-cold-backup-restore.md!}

+{!includes/adapting-instructions.md!}

+{!includes/backup-restore-best-practices.md!}

+## Prerequisites

 This solution assumes you are following our [Running TheHive with Docker](../../../../installation/docker.md) guide to run your application stack.

-## Prerequisites

 Before starting, ensure you have: